Viju-DevOps/DevOps/README.md

 6. Create a Dockerfile to facilitate the execution of a JavaScript file and  access it through a web browser.

-> Files to dockerize can be accessed [HERE](Docker) .
+> Files to dockerize can be accessed [Here](Docker) .
 Before dockerization it is important to install the dependencies such as node .
 The node version to install the packages is **V14.21.0** and the command to install node is **npm install**.

 10. Design an architecture for hosting a Frontend application on AWS, considering robust security measures.